JohnEffo/MonoBuild/doc-site/content/getting-started/how-it-works/_index.md

   * The project (csproj, fsproj) file, `.monobuild.deps` and  `.monobuild.ingore` files read, for the target directory are read.
   * For each dependant directory found in a project or deps file, the process of loading dependencies and ignore files is repeated until a complete tree of all the build dependencies is created.

-When reading project files, only the directory name is considered so for references `../Site_A/Site_A.csproj`, the directory `../Site_A` would be checked for a project file, a `.monobuild.deps` file and a `.monobuild.ingore` file.
+When reading project files, only the directory name is considered so for a reference `../Site_A/Site_A.csproj`, the directory `../Site_A` would be checked for a project file, a `.monobuild.deps` file and a `.monobuild.ingore` file.

 #### Custom Dependencies